 Pick your Hero Power upgrade wisely.
 Facing aggressive opponents, it’s probably ideal to stick to something defensive, unless you think you can outrace them.
 Against control, they probably have enough to outlast you, so go for a more aggressive Hero Power.
 This is very matchup-dependent, but this flexibility is great for the deck’s viability.

 Depending on your Hero Power, you might be on course for an early win, but if not then keep playing proactively, forcing your opponent to answer.
-SN1P-SN4P is another card to consider here: it’s a really strong play whether you make use of its Echo and Magnetic or not.
+Getting Commander Rhyssa to trigger a Secret an extra time is never a bad idea.

 Late Game: Getting into the late game?
 No problem.
 Sir Finley has a whole lot of ideas on lasting longer, including the Warrior and Druid upgraded Hero Powers.
 Dragonqueen Alexstrasza can give you an immediate threat on board as well, offering you three potentially large minions when your opponent threatens to stabilise.

-Tirion Fordring is a great curve-topper both offensively and defensively, equipping you with a 5/3 weapon that translates into 15 potential face damage if you play your cards right.
+In a pinch, the new Legendary minion Maiev Shadowsong can save you too, forcing an enemy minion into a Dormant state for 2 turns.
+Remember though, they're not gone forever so keep an eye out.
 Octosari helps you regenerate your hand too, as you might be running low on cards at this point.
 Don't worry about burning some of them when you draw 8, filling your hand is important and you're looking for cards to finish your enemy off.

 Highlander Paladin Mulligan Guide